SCOTLAND PACKING LIST HEADER BOX

 In my experience, having lived in Scotland for most of my adult life, I would certainly recommend Springtime (April and May) or Autumn (September and October) to you as a ‘best time’ to visit Scotland.

-“N’er cast a clout until May is oot…” are wise words which means don’t ever take off any layers of winter clothing until the end of May!
+“N’er cast a clout until May is oot…” are wise words which mean don’t ever take off any layers of winter clothing until the end of May!

-In summertime, if the weather is dreich (damp and grey) then you’ll also have to be prepared to deal with the dreaded ‘wee beasties’ or infamous Scottish midge – the biting flies that plague both locals and tourists alike from late May to late September.
+In the Scottish summertime from late May to late September, if the weather is dreich (damp and grey) then you’ll also have to be prepared to deal with the dreaded ‘wee beasties’ or infamous Scottish midge.

+To explain The Midge: Scottish midges are biting flies that plague both locals and tourists alike.
 There are over 35 different species of biting midge in Scotland and generally, the more northerly you go, then the worse the midge problem and the more ferocious the biting midge.
 For the unprepared, visiting the Scottish Highlands in Summer can be torturous.
 You have been warned!
+I always recommend checking the Midge Forecast.

 The Midge Forecast